 Yay you did it!
 Let's add a few more things in the game to make it your own.
 Check out the extended challenges below:

 Amazing!
-You have already created a pong game from scratch.
-We hope you had fun while creating this superb game.
-If you are looking to learn more fun games like this, we highly recommend checking out our Scratch coding classes for kids - you can easily sign up for a free session below.
+You and your student have created a superb pong game from scratch.
+We hope you had fun.
+If you are hoping to build your coding skills while making more fun games like this one, we highly recommend checking out our award-winning and beginner-friendly Scratch coding classes for kids led live by an expert.
+You can easily sign up for a free session below.
 Up next, learn how to make a maze in Scratch.

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.